lscharwaechter/Atomic-Agents-RAG-System/README.md

 Atomic Agents enables to define transparent communication between the agents using Pydantics input/output schemes.
 In this example, medical guideline PDFs are loaded to answer medical questions, such as "What are the indications for hospital admission in cases of traumatic brain injury?".
 The guidelines are downloaded from the platform for scientific medicine [AWMF](https://register.awmf.org/de/leitlinien/aktuelle-leitlinien/fachgesellschaft/008).
 This script is written for demonstration purposes only.
 For real-world applications, more sophisticated methods regarding information safety in critical scenarios as well as the generation of chunks based on the documents are required.

+- v2 includes instant references to the pages of the used chunks within the answer text.
+Furthermore, a ranking score of the retrieved chunks is implemented based on a simple heuristic of the embedding dinstance.
+Higher distances refer to lower a relevance score.
+The top-k relevance score and the mean relevance score is appended to the answer.

 ## Pipeline
 User Question &rarr; [RetrieveAgent] Finds relevant PDF text chunks using FAISS &rarr; [AnswerAgent] Uses Mistral to summarize and answer based on retrieved chunks &rarr; Final Answer + Sources